zhaohangbo/Time-Series-DBs-Benchmarks/README.md

                  }
 ```

-2. Within each index, there are 7 metric types
+Step 2.
+Within each index, there are 7 metric types
 ```
 types = ["long_metrics",
          "integer_metrics",